jclark/rpi-cm4-ptp-guide/time-config.md

 path /usr/sbin/ptp4l
 ```

-where `192.168.0.10` is the address of the NTP server, and uncomment the `ptp_domain` section.
+where `192.168.0.10` is the address of the NTP server.

-If you disabled timemaster earlier, then reenable it:
+Then enable the timemaster service:

 ```
 sudo systemctl enable timemaster.service